hbhas/STAT-19000/README.md

 ## Homework guidelines

-We **insist** that everyone document sources of help during the projects.
-It is **not** OK to copy-and-paste code from classmates or from the web.
-If a classmate or a website is helpful to you, that is OK as long as you document the source of help, and as long as you still create your own solution and make your own individual comments about the code.
-It is OK to help each other, but comprehending the material in this class fully is critical.
+- We **insist** that everyone document sources of help during the projects.
+	- It is **not** OK to copy-and-paste code from classmates or from the web.
+	- If a classmate or a website is helpful to you, that is OK as long as you document the source of help, and as long as you still create your own solution and make your own individual comments about the code.
+	- It is OK to help each other, but comprehending the material in this class fully is critical.

-For projects 1 and 2, the assignments will submitted as text documents (.txt) (Do NOT submit a Microsoft Word file.)
-Text documents can be created on the Scholar cluster by using one of several text editors.
-The easiest of these to use is gedit, but nano, emacs, and vi (my favorite) are also options.
-To open gedit, either find it in the Applications menu or simply type gedit in the terminal.
+- For projects 1 and 2, the assignments will submitted as text documents (.txt) (Do NOT submit a Microsoft Word file.)
+	- Text documents can be created on the Scholar cluster by using one of several text editors
+		- The easiest of these to use is gedit, but nano, emacs, and vi (my favorite) are also options.
+		- To open gedit, either find it in the Applications menu or simply type gedit in the terminal.

 A sample of how we want the homework to be formatted in the document is shown below.
 ```
 2a.
 Use the ls command to learn which of the resulting .csv files is biggest in